 The small group of ‘Pilgrims’ who settled the Plymouth Colony in Plymouth, Massachusetts in 1620 were a conglomeration of early separatists from the Church of England, who were seeking refuge from conflicts in England that eventually led up to the English Civil War.
 The overall opinion that this group would have had of the Catholic Church was very close to that of Puritans, who began immigrating to New England and 1620 and established the Massachusetts Bay Colony in 1629.

 In Massachusetts, in 1621 there was a good harvest, which according to the anti-Catholic tradition of the Englanders, demanded that there be a Day of Thanksgiving held in response to God’s good favor shown to them.
-This was the very first Day of Thanksgiving, and whether any Native Americans were there are not remains disputed.
-Nevertheless, by the late 1660’s the Day of Thanksgiving for good harvest would be an annual occurrence in New England, with both church and state leaders offering their proclamations of the day.
-During the American Revolution, political leaders began announcing Day of the Thanksgiving in response to God showing them favor in battle.
+Aside from earlier accounts of the 1565 Mass of Thanksgiving that took place in Saint Augustine, Flordia that was celebrated by Father Francisco Lopez in response to their safe arrival from Spain aboard the San Pelayo ship carrying 1,000 settlers and soldiers, including the first Black Africans to set foot in North America, and aside from the feast of thanksgiving held in Fort Caroline (present-day Jacksonville) by the French Huguenots (Calvinist) that took place a year before Admiral Don Pedro Menéndez de Avilés arrived; this was the very first Day of Thanksgiving in the New England Colonies, and whether any Native Americans were there are not remains disputed.
+Nevertheless, by the late 1660s, the Day of Thanksgiving for good harvest would be an annual occurrence in New England, with both church and state leaders offering their proclamations of the day.
+During the American Revolution, political leaders began announcing a Day of Thanksgiving in response to God showing them favor in battle.
 President George Washington proclaimed the first nationwide Thanksgiving celebration on November 26, 1789, “as a day of public thanksgiving and prayer to be observed by acknowledging with grateful hearts the many and signal favours of Almighty God.”

 Giving Thanks for Conclusions